-2. The registration papers or proof of application and health certificate must be presented to the Beef Superintendent upon request.
+- The registration papers or proof of application must be presented to the Beef Superintendent upon request.
 The eligibility of any animal for a class shall be determined by an official representative of the breed association, the County Extension Agent, Ag Science Instructor or the Beef Superintendents.
 The Beef Superintendents shall have the authority to make final decisions regarding the eligibility of an entry or exhibitor.

-Steers in the 2017 Harvest Festival will be divided into classes by the Superintendents.
+Steers in the 2022 Harvest Festival Livestock Show will be divided into classes by the Superintendents.
 Check-in is 6-8pm, Wednesday.

 MARKET STEER DIVISION

-2. All steers entered in the Market Steer Division must have been validated with the State of Texas Validation for Fall Shows.
+- All steers entered in the Market Steer Division must have been validated with the State of Texas Validation for 2022-23 Major Shows.

-8. The steer show will be “slick-shear.”
-Steers’ hair must be shorn/clipped to no more than 1/4″ length on any location of the body excluding the ears and excluding the tail switch (any hair on the tail not sheared and left on the tail about the tail switch shall not be more than 6″ above the end of the cartilage of the tail).
+- The market steer show will be “slick-shear.”
+Steers’ hair must be shorn/clipped to no more than 1/4″ length on any location of the body excluding the ears and excluding the tail switch (any hair on the tail not sheared and left on the tail above the tail switch shall not be more than 6″ above the end of the cartilage of the tail).
 Steers must be sheared prior to arrival at the show.